PavelDoGreat/Laws-of-Universe/README.md

 ### Garden

-A place where everyone is like playful children and equal to each other.
+A place where everyone is playful children and equal to each other.
 God also places Himself as equal and everybody considers Him as a friend.
-Most souls here don't even realize that He is God.

 Everything is balanced here, not too much and not too little activities.
 Life here is simple like in childhood with lots of jokes and funs.